Natural Effective Hair Treatment Using He Shou Wu

 - Eat plenty of nutrient dense foods (such as liver and oysters) that are especially high in protein, vitamin D, vitamin B12, iron, and zinc

 - Quit smoking, which robs the body of nutrients

 - Avoid weight management regimens and diets that are too rigorous

 - Boost testosterone

 - Manage anxiety, stress, and depression

 HOW TO EXPLORE HE SHOU WU AT ITS VERY FINEST

 Enchanted by he shou wu?
 Pure, high quality, and wild-harvested he shou wu can be found in one of our very best formulas: Prepared He Shou Wu.

 What Makes Our Product Unique:

-- Large roots are harvested only, at least 6 to 8 years old to ensure that they are rich in compounds
+- Large roots are harvested that have properly matured and aged to ensure that they are rich in compounds

-- Prepared the traditional way: sliced, stewed with black beans, then dehydrated for maximum effectiveness
+- Prepared the traditional way: sliced, stewed with black beans, then dried for maximum effectiveness

 - Exclusive Offers